MarkGhebrial/mailroom/README.md

 ## What's missing / To do (in order of priority):
 - TLS support
    - Automatically get certificates from Let's Encrypt?
-- SMTP support
+- DKIM support for signing outgoing emails.
+- Automatic SPF record generation?
 - IMAP support

-## Things to look into
+- Verification of incoming emails via DKIM and SPF.

+## Notes for my future self
 - DKIM
    - Verifies the authenticity of incoming emails with a hash and digital signature.
    - Mailroom should generate a DKIM signature for outgoing emails and verify the signatures of incoming ones.